 Figure 2.
 The numbers of definite cases (shaded boxes), possible cases (open boxes), and expected cases (solid line) of ALS in young (aged <45 years) Gulf War veterans by year of diagnosis.
 The solid line indicates the expected incidence of ALS (number of cases expected from analysis of the age distribution of the Gulf War veteran population and the age-specific ALS death rates of the US population, 1979 to 1998); the dashed lines indicate the 95% CI of the expected incidence.
-The possible ALS cases (open boxes), excluded from all statistical analyses, comprise two with muscle weakness and fasciculations not yet meeting El Escorial criteria (asterisks) and one who elected not to participate (cross).
-The ALS cases shown appear to be fewer than half the number documented in Gulf War veterans by the VA and the ALS Association.
+The possible ALS cases (open boxes), excluded from all statistical analyses, comprise two with muscle weakness and fasciculations not yet meeting El Escorial criteria (asterishs) and one who elected not to participate (cross).
+The ALS cases shown appear to be fewer than half the number documented in Gulf War veterans by the VA and the ALS Association?

-HARVARD STUDY LINKS ALS AND MILITARY SERVICE
+HARVARD STUDIES LINK ALS AND MILITARY SERVICE

-A study published in the January 11, 2005 edition of Neurology, found that men with any history of military service in the last century are at a nearly 60% greater risk of ALS than men who did not serve in the military.
-Conducted by epidemiologists at Harvard University's School of Public Health, the study concluded that "Military personnel have an increased risk of ALS.
+Studies published in 2005 and 2009 found that men with any history of military service in the last century are at a nearly 60% greater risk of ALS than men who did not serve in the military.
+Conducted by epidemiologists at Harvard University's School of Public Health, the studies concluded that "Military personnel have an increased risk of ALS.
 This increase appeared to be largely independent of the branch of service and the time period served."

-The study, "Prospective study of military service and mortality from ALS" (Weisskopf, Ph.D.; et. al.), assessed the relationship between military service and mortality from ALS.
-It examined men who served in the military in different time periods, from 1910-1982, and different branches of the service by looking at those who participated in the Cancer Prevention Study II cohort of the American Cancer Society.
+The studies, "Prospective Study of Military Service and Mortality from ALS" (Weisskopf, Ph.D.; et. al.) and "Prospective Study of Military Service, Chemical Exposures, and Risk of

+Amyotrophic Lateral Sclerosis and Parkinson's assessed the relationship between Disease." military service and mortality from ALS.
+They examined men who served in the military in different time periods, from 1910-1982, and different branches of the service by looking at those who participated in the Cancer Prevention Study II cohort of the American Cancer Society, which comprises over 500,000 men.
+The study conducted in 2009 examined data through 2002 and confirmed the earlier 2005 findings of an increased risk of ALS in all veterans.
+It did not find an increased risk of Parkinson's Disease.
+However, both studies also found that the risk of ALS was similar for those serving in World War

-which comprises over 500,000 men.
-Researchers found that the risk of ALS was similar for those serving in World War II, Korea and Vietnam.
-Of note is that the study did not examine military service in the Gulf War, as service reported by all participants in the study was before the Gulf War.
-In fact less than 2% of those included in the study who served in the military were age 45 or younger in 1990, the time of the Gulf War.
+II, Korea and Vietnam.
+Of note is that the studies did not examine military service in the Gulf War, as service reported by all participants in the study was before the Gulf War.
+In fact less than 2% of those included in the studies who served in the military were age 45 or younger in 1990, the time of the Gulf War.
 By contrast 98% of those deployed to the Gulf were younger than 45.

-Another important aspect of the Harvard study is that researchers did not have data on deployment during wartime, which was the primary focus of the two Gulf War studies.
+Another important aspect of the Harvard studies is that researchers did not have data on deployment during wartime, which was the primary focus of the two Gulf War studies.
 Therefore, it is possible that the risk of ALS could have been found to be greater for men who served during wartime had the study not mixed those who served during a period of war and those who did not.
 The lower risk of ALS, 1.6 times versus 2 times in the Gulf War studies, is consistent with this explanation.